-(Note) Hooking is the action of impeding the progress of an opponent with a pulling or tugging motion by applying the blade of the stick to any part of an opponent's body or stick.
+Note) Hooking is the action of impeding the progress of an opponent with a pulling or tugging motion by applying the blade of the stick to any part of an opponent's body or stick.
 A player cannot use his/her stick against an opponent's body (puck carrier or non-puck carrier) to gain a positional advantage.

 Actions considered hooking include tugs or pulls on the body, arms or hands of the opponent that reduces space between the opponents; placing the stick in front of the opponent’s body and locking on that impedes the opponent’s progress or causes a loss of balance; a stick placed on the hand/arm that takes away the ability for the opponent to pass or shoot the puck with a normal amount of force.

 (a) A minor or major penalty shall be assessed for hooking an opponent.

-(b) A major plus game misconduct penalty shall be assessed to any player who injures an opponent as a result of hooking.
+(b) A major plus game misconduct penalty shall be assessed to any player who recklessly endangers an opponent as a result of hooking.